hyweljohnllewellyn/victoriancarolsingers/_posts/review/2015-12-06-christmas-market-eight-members-club-london.md

 excerpt: The quartet were absolutely amazing last night and will definitely recommend you to anyone else looking for carol singers/performers
 published: true
 meta: ""
-title: "Christmas Market, Eight Members Club London"
+title: "Christmas Market, Eight Members Club, London"
 ---

 The quartet were absolutely amazing last night and will definitely recommend you to anyone else looking for carol singers/performers - very, very happy.
 Thank you.